 Employing staff is a huge step and can be rather daunting especially if you are a small business and it is the first member of staff.
-It is a big decisions for any growing small business and can be a rather daunting process.
+It is a big decision for any growing small business and can be a rather daunting process.

 Employing staff brings other responsibilities like additional costs and legal responsibilities as an employer.

 Consider whether you really need to employ staff or recruit an additional employee, and how you plan on employing them?

 Employing staff can be done in a number of ways:

 Permanent, full time or fixed-term employees: Employed – You are responsible for paying tax, insurance, pension, paid holiday, sick pay and maternity /paternity.

 Part-Time: Employed – Work fewer hours than a full-time person to be classed as part-time.